 McNair was “likely asleep” when Kazemi opened fire, Nashville Police said, citing a lack of defensive wounds or posture when authorities arrived on the scene.

-McNair suffered two gunshot wounds to his head and two to his chest.
+McNair suffered two gunshot wounds to the head and two to the chest.
 Kazemi, who situated herself beside McNair’s body in such a way that she would fall onto the dead mans lap after committing suicide, had one gunshot wound the right side of her head.

 McNair’s blood alcohol level at the time of his death was 0.15%, “nearly double the standard for legal intoxication.”